Aiamded/WeatherEffect/README.md

 ## Dependencies

 > None... however this plugin uses particlebuidler from PaperMC-API please use PaperMC or other PaperMC forks
+> Testeed on 1.17.1, not confirmed on lower versions and should work just fine.

 ## To do list